-Kenya, a Sub-Saharan African country, is still experiencing an energy crisis as a result of several socioeconomic issues such as reliability, costs, low and stagnating consumption, low and falling revenue per customer, and distribution (Takase M et al., 2021).
-Historically, modern renewable energy has been primarily urban-focused, making it a luxury in many nations, including Kenya (Vernet, A., 2019).
-In 2023, Kenya's energy availability rate was reported to be 69.7% (Felix, R., & Sayas, L., 2023).
+Kenya, a Sub-Saharan African country, is still experiencing an energy crisis as a result of several socioeconomic issues such as reliability, costs, low and stagnating consumption, low and falling revenue per customer, and distribution (Takase et al., 2021).
+Historically, modern renewable energy has been primarily urban-focused, making it a luxury in many nations, including Kenya (Vernet,., 2019).
+In 2023, Kenya's energy availability rate was reported to be 69.7% (Felix., & Sayas., 2023).
 To close the electricity access gap, the Kenyan government has established many policies and programs to promote the adoption of alternative renewable energy sources, such as solar photovoltaic devices (Energy Africa, 2018).
-Nonetheless, a variety of factors influence households' and organizations' decisions to invest in solar panel technology (Klepacka, A. M., 2018).
+Nonetheless, a variety of factors influence households' and organizations' decisions to invest in solar panel technology (Klepacka,2018).

 LITERATURE REVIEW AND HYPOTHESES DEVELOPMENT